 I leave you with this.

-It is from a letter that Thomas Merton, the Trappist monk, wrote to a fellow who dedicated himself to these challenges of Jesus, yet who found himself frustrated that little seems to change in the world.
+It's from a letter that Thomas Merton, wrote to a fellow who dedicated himself to these very challenges of Jesus, yet who found himself frustrated that little seems to change in the world.

 Merton writes: